 The minimum wage rate is the lowest hourly pay that can be awarded to workers, also known as a pay floor.
 The Fair Labor Standards Act (FLSA) determines the minimum wage for employees in private and public sectors, in both Federal and State governments.
 Under the FLSA, non-exempt employees must be paid the minimum wage or higher.

 Federal Minimum Wage

 The federal minimum wage in 2020 is $7.25 per hour and has not increased since July 2009.
 However, some states, cities, and counties have a higher minimum wage rate.
 When the state, city or county minimum wage rate is higher than the federal rate, employers are required to pay workers the higher amount.

 Minimum Wage for Federal Contract Workers

-The Department of Labor published a notice in the Federal Register to announce that, beginning January 1, 2020, the Executive Order 13658 minimum wage rate, which generally must be paid to workers performing work on or in connection with covered federal contracts, will be increased to $10.80 per hour.
+Effective January 1, 2020, the Executive Order 13658 minimum wage rate, which generally must be paid to workers performing work on or in connection with covered federal contracts, is $10.80 per hour.

-Additionally, beginning January 1, 2020, tipped employees performing work on or in connection with covered federal contracts generally must be paid a minimum cash wage of $7.55 per hour.
+Additionally, effective January 1, 2020, tipped employees performing work on or in connection with covered federal contracts generally must be paid a minimum cash wage of $7.55 per hour.